IM-Deane/santa-node-helper/README.md

 To run my solution, please do the following:

 ```
-clone this repo
+clone this repo then,
-cd santas-node-helpers
+cd santa-node-helper
 node script.js
 ```